ewaqar4965/Projects/README.md

 EcoPlanner is a Geographic Information System developed for the ECE297 software design project, aimed at providing an intuitive platform for environmentally conscious commuters.
 Created using C++ and Git, EcoPlanner incorporates A* algorithm routing with OpenStreetMap Database APIs and features a user-friendly interface rendered through the GTK and EZGL graphics libraries.

+Disclaimer: This final project is intended to showcase the skills and knowledge we acquired during one our classes.
+It is provided for educational and informational purposes only.
+In order to follow the University of Toronto's academic integrity standards and expectations, the source code for this project cannot be published.

 # Intuitive, Simple, User-Centric Design
 <img width="805" alt="newOverview" src="https://github.com/user-attachments/assets/2ce7a49a-12c2-4ecf-93da-cb05da6d7744">